spoddutur/spark-notes/spark-as-distributed-sql-via-thrift-server.md

 <img width="660" src="https://user-images.githubusercontent.com/22542670/27549999-a03c529a-5abb-11e7-958b-c53f55e162f9.png">

-In this blog, we’ll discuss one more such Cloud-based SQL engine using SPARK which supports both:
+In this blog, we’ll discuss one more such Cloud-based SQL engine using SPARK..

+### Cloud-based SQL Engine using SPARK
+Spark as a distributed SQL engine supports following two kinds of tables:
-1. **in-memory table** - scoped to the cluster.
-Data is stored in Hive’s in-memory columnar format
+1. **In-Memory table** - scoped to the cluster.
+Data is stored in Hive’s in-memory columnar format (HiveContext).
-2. **permanent, physical table** - stored in S3 using the Parquet format for data
+2. **Permanent, physical table** - stored in S3 using the Parquet format for data

 Data from multiple sources can be pushed into Spark and then exposed as a table in one of the two mentioned approaches discussed above.
 Either ways, these tables are then made accessible as a JDBC/ODBC data source via the **Spark thrift server**.